One Book, One San Diego 20th Chapter

 How are the books chosen?

 The process for selecting the One Book titles is designed for maximum community participation.
-Residents of San Diego and Imperial County and Baja California are invited to nominate books through online and paper submissions.
+Residents of San Diego and Imperial County and Baja California are invited to nominate books through paper and online nominations.
 The One Book Advisory Committees review all book nominations and select titles they believe will best meet the One Book criteria and goals of the program.